unblocked/java-saml/README.md

 For more info, open and read the different pom.xml files:
 [core/pom.xml](https://github.com/onelogin/java-saml/blob/v2.5.0/core/pom.xml), [toolkit/pom.xml](https://github.com/onelogin/java-saml/blob/v2.5.0/toolkit/pom.xml)

+### Build System
+The project includes an enhanced Makefile with targets for different build scenarios:
+- `make install-local-minimal` - Creates a Gradle-compatible Maven repository with only project artifacts
+- `make build` - Full build with tests
+- `make build-fast` - Fast build without tests
+- `make test` - Run all tests (now supports Java 24)

+The build system properly handles the new adapters module and provides streamlined dependency management.

 ## Working with the github repository code and Eclipse.
 ### Get the toolkit.
 The toolkit is hosted on github.
 You can download it from: